 Prerequisite refresher readings

-- Linear algebra (online textbook,useful matrix identities, positive-definite matrices, ellipsoids and their relationship to positive-definite matrices, complex numbers)
+- A linear algebra refresher appendix to accompany the book. (other references: online textbook,useful matrix identities, positive-definite matrices, ellipsoids and their relationship to positive-definite matrices, complex numbers)

 - Basic differential equations